cisco-open/camblet/site/docs/src/content/docs/start/quickstart.md

     app:label: nginx
 ```

-Let's ignore the labels part for a while, it is meant for more advanced configuration.
-The addresses part tells Camblet which outgoing connection requires mTLS.
-Let's create our own services.yaml where we are placing the echo server's service ip.
-Get the ip of the service by running the following command on your local machine:
+Let's ignore the labels part for now; it is meant for more advanced configuration.
+The addresses part tells Camblet which outgoing connections require mTLS.
+Let's create our own services.yaml where we place the echo server's service IP.
+Get the IP of the service by running the following command on your local machine:

 ```sh
 kubectl get services